Steven Heitman advocates for end users and a practitioner of user-centered design.

 User/design research, information architecture (IA), user experience design (UXD), user experience architecture—relevant to end users and business models.
 According to research studies, user-centered design immensely improves successful online transactions for end users, navigating in cyberspace, and wayfinding.
 Another component to working with clients is doing usability testing.

-Available for Full-Time Permanent Employment
+Ready Now for Full-Time Permanent Employment

 To date, June 1, 2017, I am currently available and seeking full-time permanent employment for an appropriate senior-level information architect, user experience designer, manager, and director opportunities.